Preparing for childbirth

 Packing your bags

 Try to have your bag’s packed by around 36 weeks of pregnancy.
-This will make you feel more relaxed knowing you have got everything you need for your baby’s birth.
+This will help you feel more reassured knowing you have got everything you need for your baby’s birth.
 If you take something out before you leave for the hospital stick a note to the top of your bag to remind you or your partner that it is missing.
 Check with your hospital or birthing centre to see what they have available for your use while in labour, you may be able to take in your favourite CD’s if they have a music system.

 Here are a few ideas of things you may need:

-- A water bottle/sweets/glucose tablets.
+- A water bottle/sweets.

 - Any snacks or drinks you would like to have on hand.